nathanliow/portfolio-website/portfolio-website/src/content/projects/youmecar.md

 The overarching goal and barrier to this project is: **how can we make this better and easier than a Google Sheet.** After all, that is what we are trying to replace and automate.
-That is the vision our team is trying to hold as we work towards an MVP and eventually a polsihed product for practical use.
+That is the vision our team is trying to hold as we work towards an MVP and eventually a polished product for practical use.

 # Impact #